 New York City.
 NYC.
 The Statue of Liberty glistens in its harbor.
 The ultimate symbol of what this country stands for.
-Ellis Island is just a stone’s throw away – the gateway to America.
+Ellis Island in NYC is just a stone’s throw away – the gateway to America.
 The Freedom Tower, the Empire State Building, the hustle and bustle of busy, free New Yorkers and visitors from around the world.
 It’s the last place you would expect censorship.
-But that’s just what we got this past year when the New York City Department of Health & Mental Hygiene (DOHMH) decided to pull its Birth Index books that were on loan to the New York Public Library (NYPL) in order to keep the public from viewing their contents.
+But that’s just what we got this past year when the New York City Department of Health & Mental Hygiene (DOHMH) decided to pull its Birth Index books that were on loan to the New York Public Library (NYPL) in NYC to keep the public from viewing their contents.

-Genealogists lost a valuable resource that day.
+Genealogists lost a valuable resource that day in NYC.
 Adoptees who were born in New York City lost even more.
 The Birth Index books contain information that may be key to their identities, something that most people take for granted, but what many adoptees yearn for and live painfully without.
 When I found my given name listed in the 1971 book a few years ago, I felt a sense of joy.
 There it was – a record of my truth.

 I didn’t learn anything new that day.
 I had previously found out my given name through other means long before.
 I had searched for and met both biological parents.
 I did it respectfully.
 But I knew many others were not as lucky, and if I could help other adoptees uncover the truth about their own identities, I needed to do that.
 So I wrote an article about how to do it.
-Only in New York, I thought.
+Only in NYC, I thought.
 I wrote the article and shared it with pride.
 How progressive my city was to have such a treasured resource available in the public library.

 When I learned about the removal of the books, I was angry.
 I asked about it at the public library, and the woman I spoke with referred me to DOHMH.
-Because of the complexity of the information I was looking for, it was recommended that I proceed with a Freedom of Information Law (FOIL) request, which I did.
+Because of the complexity of the information, I was looking for, it was recommended that I proceed with a Freedom of Information Law (FOIL) request, which I did.
 What I found within the materials I received and in subsequent conversations was troubling to me.

 It turns out that the Birth Index books were loaned to the Milstein Division within the NYPL by DOHMH sometime in the 1980s.
 For years, these records were made available to the general public.
 For years, adoptees born in New York City had an opportunity to uncover the secret of their original identity, which, in my humble opinion, is their human right.